An internship is a clinical training experience that takes place in a health care

 like a job interview, these meetings are an opportunity for students and sites to

 evaluate each other and review training opportunities, expectations, needs, and responsibilities.
-Internship

-time to make informed decisions.
+give students enough time to make informed decisions.

 Verbal acceptance of an offer constitutes a contractual agreement between McKendree, the internship site, and the student in which the student’s delivery of service is exchanged for clinical supervision, access to clinical populations, facilitation of professional role development, and participation in other professional activities (e.g., rounds, staffing, seminars, etc.).
 The contract may only be withdrawn under the most unusual and/or extreme of circumstances and requires the full endorsement of all parties.
 In these rare instances, students must contact the Counseling Program Internship Coordinator before discussing a potential withdrawal with his or her internship site.
 Following acceptance of an offer, students contact other sites by phone, email, or mail to withdraw their active candidacy and to thank them for their consideration.